n9ire/tennis-ai/README.md

 <h1 align="center">tennis-ai</h1>

-This README is a concise guide describing the models included in this repo, how they work, and how to run them.
+This README is a straightforward guide to what’s in this repo, how the models work, and how to run or extend them.

 **Origin:**
-- I originally made these models after watching a video from [Green Code](https://www.youtube.com/watch?v=N4JDlSTMOck) where he created a Decistion Tree Model and then a XGBoost Model reach 80% accuracy.
-I wanted to see how far I could take these models and even beat the accuracy of the IBM Models that Wimbledon probably pay stupid amounts of money for.
+- This project started after I watched a video by [Green Code](https://www.youtube.com/watch?v=N4JDlSTMOck) where he built a Decision Tree model and later an XGBoost model that reached around 80% accuracy.
+I wanted to see how far I could realistically push similar ideas, and whether I could get anywhere near (or even past) the kind of models Wimbledon and IBM probably pay absurd amounts of money for.

 ## 📖 Dictionary
 - [Overview](#Overview)